 The Problem of Excessive Energy Consumption in the U.S.

 Larger homes combined with hotter weather helped to double residential HVAC use in the U.S. between 1993 and 2005.
 If that doesn’t serve to shock you, the fact that those numbers grew by 20 percent in the following five years might.
 With this increased use has come the demand to make heating and cooling products more efficient, to which the industry has responded.
 However, more efficient products do not guarantee optimal use.
+That’s why I would recommend you to opt for Geothermal Heating and Air because it is both efficient and optimal.
+Not only will it save you from the summer heat, but it will also save you from future bankruptcy.

 The problem inherent with energy efficiency is a lack of intuitive controls for the end user.
 You can install the most efficient HVAC system on the market, yet if you have no idea how to work it or no understanding of peak energy times, then you’re unlikely to experience many of the costs savings promised in product advertising.
 This is what’s no doubt contributing to the trend of Americans spending more than ever on electricity, with the U.S. Energy Information Administration putting the average household cost at over $100 month.